4commerce-technologies-AG/midi-smtp-server/README.md

 1. [Use timeouts to prevent SMTP DoS attacks](https://security.stackexchange.com/a/180267)
 1. [Check HELO/EHLO arguments](https://serverfault.com/a/667555)

-Be aware that with enabled option [PIPELINING](https://tools.ietf.org/html/rfc2920) you can't check sender or recipient address injection.
-From point of security PIPELINING should be disabled as it is per default.
+Be aware that with enabled option of [PIPELINING](https://tools.ietf.org/html/rfc2920) you can't figure out sender or recipient address injection by the SMTP server.
+From point of security PIPELINING should be disabled as it is per default since version 2.3.0 on this component.

 ## Endless operation purposes